raniaamina/inkporter/README.md

 # Inkpoter GUI EXPERIMENTAL BRANCH!

-We don't give a full support for new features in here, they might be unstable Please report any bugs you find in here
+We don't give a full support for this new features yet, they might be very unstable Please report any bugs you find in here

+# Installation

+Basically just same as the stable version https://github.com/raniaamina/inkporter/tree/inkporter-gui#how-to-install-inkporter

+# What's New and Experimental
+- Multi format export
+- ZIP exported files by IDs
+- use rasterized page on booklet
+- Re-written CLI core (inkporter-win)

 ## Contributor